Cuspidal subgroups associated with non-rational Eisenstein maximal ideals: Eisenstein series for Gamma0(N)

-In this section, we refine Stevens' Eisenstein series \cite{MR670070}, \cite{MR800251} to get new Eisenstein series $E_{\varphi}$ of level $f^2$.
-We essentially follow the construction of Tang ~\cite{MR1376558}.
-The advantage of this Eisenstein series is that they are more amenable to computation of subgroups of cuspidal groups.
+In this section, we use a refined version of Stevens' Eisenstein series \cite{MR670070}, \cite{MR800251} to obtain a new Eisenstein series $E_{\varphi}$ of level $\Ga_0(f^2)$, which is due to Tang ~\cite{MR1376558}.
+Note that our Eisenstein series is different from that of Ren~\cite[Definition 4.2]{MR4621854}.
+The advantage of these Eisenstein series is that they are more amenable to computing subgroups of cuspidal groups, which help us compute the exact order of the cuspidal group; hence, we can predict the Eisenstein congruences.
+By ~\cite[p.
+850, Remark 2.4]{MR1376558}, the Fourier expansion of $E_\varphi$ at $\infty$ is given by